The Most Important Piece of Gear

 AT Ski Boots (too many options)

 I’m not going to go into great detail here, because many articles could be written on this topic, and I’m definitely not an expert.
-For mountaineering purposes, you want a “two buckle boot” ala Scarap F1 LT, Dynafit TLT8, Atomic Backland, Fischer Traverse, etc; the options are basically limitless.
+For mountaineering purposes, you want a “two buckle boot” ala Scarap F1 LT, Dynafit TLT8, Atomic Backland, Fischer Traverse, etc; For more info on ski gear, read my post about getting into backcountry skiing.
 If you intend on doing any ice climbing, I’d stay away from the TLT line because of the speed nose, which I’ve found to be slightly less secure than a fully automatic crampon.
 I actually love ice climbing in ski boots because you can lock the forefoot to reduce calf burn.
 If you’re doing some cutting edge mixed climb, the mobility might be limiting.
 Are you a splitboarder who wants to ice climb?
 Time to get the hard boots.

 For most non-technical objectives, I believe aluminum crampons are sufficient.
 Durability is not as bad as they lead you to believe, but be sure to take aluminums off for extended rock travel.
 Anti-balling plates are important for most spring-summer climbs.
 I like a pair of universal aluminums for trail runner compatibility, but automatic aluminums are great for booting couloirs while ski mountaineering.
 Any real ice climbing needs steel front points, preferably vertical, and monopoint if there’s any mixed involved.
 I like the Petzl Dartwins for all their customizability.
 If you have the Petzl Leopards, you can use the dyneema and heel peice of the Leopard with the steel front of the Darts for an ultralight, technical ice slaying machine.
 Anthony used this combo to great success on our speed climb of the NW Couloir of Eldorado (sub 12 hrs c2c).